 Our Entomology Group is trained to identify aquatic insects to the species level, which isn’t always easy.
 These two caddisflies, commonly found in White Clay Creek, are of the same genus but different species.
 The wings of a Neophylax mitchelli, compared to those of the Neophylax oligius, feature a more prominent pattern of speckles.
 Photos: Dave Funk

 Kelly McIntyre came to Stroud Center as an intern last May.
-She graduated with a Bachelor of Science in environmental science from Dickinson College in May and was subsequently hired in January to work as a research technician for the Entomology Group.
+She graduated with a Bachelor of Science in environmental science from Dickinson College in May and was subsequently hired in January to work as a staff scientist for the Entomology Group.